wp-plugins/tsp-featured-categories/README.txt

 = I've installed the plugin but my posts are not displaying? =

-Make sure the folder `/wp-content/plugins/tsp-featured-categories/templates/` has recursive, 777 permissions
+1. Make sure the folder `/wp-content/uploads/` has recursive, 777 permissions
+2. Make sure you are listing all `categories` and/or `parentcat` is empty or the `parentcat` has children categories.

 == Screenshots ==